Get matched with vetted scholarships and enter our

 Top-notch academics

 Becoming a Rhodes Scholar and getting the chance to study at the University of Oxford is the opportunity of a lifetime.
-Oxford is a world-class institution renowned for its leading research efforts, excellent learning facilities, and contributions to society.
+Oxford leads the world in research, offers state-of-the-art learning facilities, and consistently contributes to global academic and societal advancement.

 Not to mention, Oxford is the oldest university in the English-speaking world and is consistently ranked as one of the world’s top universities.
 Oxford offers over 350 graduate courses across four academic divisions, including the humanities, medical sciences, social sciences, and the mathematical, physical, and life sciences.